Shawn-McSorley/optical-tf-dissemination-fpga/cores/axis_phasemeter_v3_0/readme.md

 - `PHASE_BITS`: The number of bits in the phase output.
 Default value is 16.
 - `AMPLITUDE_BITS`: The number of bits in the amplitude output.
 Default value is 14.
 - `QUAD_OUTPUT`: A flag for enabling quadrature output.
 Default value is 1 (enabled).
-- `QLUT`: A flag for using a LUT for quadrature output.
-Default value is 0 (no LUT).
+- `QLUT`: A flag for using a quarter LUT for the NCO.
+Default value is 0 (no Q LUT).
 - `BRAM`: A flag for using BRAM for quadrature output.
 Default value is 0 (no BRAM).
 - `MIXER_OUTPUT_WIDTH`: The width of the mixer output.
 Default value is 14.
 - `CIC_OUTPUT_WIDTH`: The width of the CIC filter output.
 Default value is 14.